-Mud Lake Bog Size 107.9 acres 14.
-Description Located north of Elm Valley Road and was formerly used as the MUD LAKE BOG 🦓 🥌 township dump.
+Mud Lake Bog Size 107.9 acres Description Located north of Elm Valley Road and was formerly used as the MUD LAKE BOG 💥 🥌 township dump.
 A group of residents petitioned the township to A BUCHANAN TOWNSHIP purchase the property and preserve the bog.
-In 1980 the property NATURE PRESERVE was purchased, a committee formed to supervise the cleanup and SAUK THAILS RESOURCE CONSERVATION AND DEVELOPMENT - GALIEN RIVER SOIL CONSERVATION DISTRICT Fernwood Botanical Gardens personnel agreed to oversee the MICHIGAN NON-GAME WILDLIFE FUND.
-AND PRIVATE DONATIONS. cleanup and development of the Bog preserve.
-The original LINE SECTION WINDS committee, along with personnel from Fernwood, and many other volunteers were responsible for cleaning the bog and installing the board walks and other amenities.
+In 1980 the property NATURE PRESERVE was purchased, a committee formed to supervise the cleanup and SAUK TRAILS RESOURCE CONSERVATION AND DEVELOPMENT - GALLEN RIVER SOIL CONSERVATION DISTRICT Fernwood Botanical Gardens personnel agreed to oversee the MICHIGAN NON-GAME WILDLIFE FUND, AND PRIVATE DONATIONS. cleanup and development of the Bog preserve.
+The original A SEPHENDEN SIVE committee, along with personnel from Fernwood, and many other volunteers were responsible for cleaning the bog and installing the board walks and other amenities.
 In later years, boy scouts have done repair work to the bog to help them with advancement.
-In 1987 an award was presented to the Bog Committee by the Greater Michigan 力》 Foundation for their work on the Mud Lake Bog Nature Preserve.
+In 1987 an award was presented to the Bog Committee by the Greater Michigan 大人 Foundation for their work on the Mud Lake Bog Nature Preserve.
 The bog is open to the public at no charge.
-A key to the gate can be Sp.
-White Same S. C. S obtained by contacting the Township Hall.
-There is a boardwalk The state of the s winding through the bog along with an observation tower and a shelter.
-There are many rare and endangered plants, birds and other wildlife.
-Facilities Grass parking areas, gate at entrance, signage, shelter, overlook tower, boardwalk trail Accessibility 1 Rating Suggestions Upgrade shelter, tower, boardwalk and parking lot.
+A key to the gate can be Minimum Co.
+Co N. C. obtained by contacting the Township Hall.
+There is a boardwalk 1 or the winding through the bog along with an observation tower and a shelter.
+There are many rare and endangered plants, birds and other wildlife. 经2011年11日,1980年11日 Facilities Grass parking areas, gate at entrance, signage, shelter, overlook tower, boardwalk trail Accessibility 1 Rating Suggestions Upgrade shelter, tower, boardwalk and parking lot.
 Increase accesibility.
 Add security cameras.